StackVista/stackstate-cli/generated/stackstate_api/docs/PresentationFiltersResponse.md

 ### NewPresentationFiltersResponse

-`func NewPresentationFiltersResponse(filters []PresentationFilter, menuSection string, ) *PresentationFiltersResponse`
+`func NewPresentationFiltersResponse(topologyFilters bool, filters []PresentationFilter, menuSection string, ) *PresentationFiltersResponse`

 NewPresentationFiltersResponse instantiates a new PresentationFiltersResponse object This constructor will assign default values to properties that have it defined,